Kershoc/exercism.io-python-track/Readme.md

 # exercism.io Python Track

-a place to archive my answers to the different exercism.io python track exercises
+a place to archive my solutions to the different exercism.io python track exercises